eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 The registration certificate of the Relying Party (see [Section 6.4.2](#642-relying-party-registration)) contains the necessary contact information, including the URL of a web form for privacy-related enquiries, an e-mail address, and/or a phone number.
+If the Relying Party does not have a registration certificate, this information will however not be available to the Wallet Unit.

 A Relying Party may use the services of an intermediary to request data from a Wallet Unit, see [Topic 52](./annexes/annex-2/annex-2.02-high-level-requirements-by-topic.md#a2330-topic-52-relying-party-intermediaries).